 Lou Hutter had long stint at Texas Instruments until 2007, and later at Dongbu Hitek from 2008-2012 as Senior Executive Vice President and General Manager of the Analog Foundry Business Unit.

 Analog and mixed signal ICs are important in personal computers and mobile phones, but they are even more important in IoT driven embedded systems and other applications, where India can progress fast and become successful.
-A analog sound semiconductor fab in India fills the important missing block in the IOT eco space.
+Analog semiconductor fab in India fills the important missing block in the IOT eco space.

 The other two IC chip fabs which are getting build in India includes: